naasking/Dynamics.NET/README.md

 Alternately, you can also manually override the copy function via Type&lt;T&gt;.OverrideCopy method if you're not able to modify an existing type.

+## Deep Structural Equality

+Check for structural equality of any type as simply as:

+    var isEq = Type<T>.Equals(obj1, obj2);

+This should work for any reference or value type.

 ## Cycle Checks